-Cioppino is a classic San Francisco fish stew made with tomatoes, fennel, oregano white wine, and a mix of fish commonly found in the Pacific Ocean such as Dungeness crab, mussels, halibut, shrimp, and clams.
-We simplified with just halibut, clams, and shrimp in this version, but use whatever mix of seafood you like.
-We think it makes the perfect winter one-pot meal; warming, easy to make, but light enough that it won’t weigh you down.
+Cioppino is a classic San Francisco fish stew made with tomatoes, fennel, oregano, white wine, and a mix of seafood commonly found in the Pacific Ocean, such as Dungeness crab, mussels, halibut, shrimp, and clams.
+We simplified with just halibut, clams, and shrimp in this version, but use whatever mix you like.
+We think it makes the perfect winter one-pot meal; warming and easy to make but light enough that it won’t weigh you down.

 3 tablespoons olive oil

 1 medium yellow onion, finely diced

 1 medium bulb fennel, finely diced